-As I lamented in this post, while there has been so much innovation in the gluten-free food space over the last decade, gluten-free pizza crusts have lagged far behind their other carb-y counterparts.
-I’m taking about pasta and bread, of course.
+As I lamented in when talking about the best gluten-free pizza in NYC, while there has been so much innovation in the gluten-free food space over the last decade, gluten-free pizza crusts have lagged far behind their other carb-y counterparts like gluten-free pasta and bread…even gluten-free bagels.

 But there’s been some progress recently, especially at restaurants, where it is now commonplace for even the corner slice pizzeria to have a gluten-free pizza crust option available.